The Joy of the Lord IS Your Strength!

 Does the Truth Really Matter?

 Does the truth really matter?
-Doing a word search of the Bible for truth, lies, liars and lying results in an overwhelming amount of Scriptures that clearly answer this question.
+Doing a word search of the Bible for truth, lies, liars and lying results in an overwhelming number of Scriptures that clearly answer this question.
 However, many people these days, including professing Christians, have decided and believe that truth is subjective.
 In other words, they believe that truth depends on their opinions and worldviews.
 Nothing could be further from the truth according to God’s Word!

 You shall not bear false witness against your neighbor.